Valley Health Partners Street Medicine

 A health care outreach program serving the homeless in the Lehigh Valley

-Additionally, VHP Street Medicine provides inpatient and emergency department consultations to Lehigh Valley Health Network and phone consultations to area hospitals and organizations who are serving the homeless.
-Inpatient consults serve to initiate a relationship between the patient and the team prior to discharge and facilitate follow-up.
-Moreover, the team offers management recommendations based on an astute understanding of the patient’s barriers and available resources.
+Additionally, VHP Street Medicine provides support to established patients via inpatient and emergency department consultations to Lehigh Valley Health Network and phone consultations to area hospitals and organizations who are serving the homeless.
+Moreover, the team offers care management recommendations based on an astute understanding of the patient’s barriers and available resources.

 VHP Street Medicine serves all patients regardless of their ability to pay.